Changissnz/nu_merchant_principal/README.md

 An opinionated statement is that the phenomenon of ephemeral deception makes for a marvellous research topic of study.
-Doubt is a factor in equations concerning the use of this kind of deception.
+Doubt, in variables that may go by different names such as "confidence" in statistics, is a factor in equations concerning the use of this kind of deception.
 The deceived has to contemplate which of the statements to believe in, the first that is the falsehood and the second that is the truth, when they have to decide using such information as their limited access to the empirical and quasi-scientific principles such as Occam's Razor.
 Next is an example of ephemeral deception on query
 $Q$, the deceiver being $D_1$ and the deceived $D_0$.
 The deceived intends to take this sequence of actions